Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books

 What is a Victory Garden?

-Victory Gardens were government initiatives that encouraged Americans to grow fruits, vegetables, and herbs during World War I and World War II.
-This allowed people to have food during times that transportation and supplies were hard to come by.
+The history of war gardens, or Victory Gardens, came from government initiatives that encouraged Americans to grow fruits, vegetables, and herbs during World War I and World War II.

 Why did the government encourage Americans to grow food in Victory Gardens during WW1?